 Hours of Opening

-The Grenfell Public Library has substantial collections of: adult, young adult and junior fiction, large print books, picture book, nonfiction and references, talking books, magazines, videos and DVDs, music CDs, and toys.
+The Grenfell Public Library has substantial collections of adult, young adult and junior fiction, large print books, picture book, nonfiction and references, talking books, magazines, DVDs, music CDs, and toys.

-Photocopying, laminating and faxing services are available but charges apply.
-Reference enquiries can be made in person, by phone or email.
-Word processing and desktop publishing facilities are available.
-Internet access is also available.
-There is no charge for reference use but otherwise a fee of $1.00 per 20 minutes applies.
-Items not available at the library can be requested from other libraries as interlibrary loans if the author and title are known, at a cost of $5.50 plus any charge levied by the supplying library.
+Items not available at the library can be requested from other libraries as interlibrary loans if the author and title are known, at a cost of $6.00 plus any charge levied by the supplying library.
 Information requests can also be directed to other libraries.
-The community display cabinet provides a great opportunity for community groups and organisations to promote themselves and their achievements.

 A free hospital and housebound delivery services is available on Thursdays.
 Contact the Librarian for more details.
-There are substantial collections of both large print books and talking books on cassette.
-The Librarian can help you use the Internet and set up an email account.
+There are substantial collections of both large print books and talking books.

 How to Join

 Membership is free and open to all Shire residents.
-You need to complete a registration card and show proof of identity with current address.
+You need to show proof of identity with current address.
 Junior Members (under eighteen years) must have their registration signed by an adult.
 New members may borrow immediately.
-Initial borrowing is restricted to two items but once reliability is demonstrated restrictions are minimal.

 In 1946 the existing Grenfell Literary Institute was replaced by a local government library service, but this continued to be housed in the School of Arts building in Camp Street (now the Museum).
 In 1968 the Library moved to the RSL Rooms in Main Street and is still located there.